 10. Bring your own soap and toilet paper- just in case!

-In addition to bringing your own supplies for the showers, consider bringing your own soap and toilet paper to the Cedar Pas Campground facilities.
+In addition to bringing your own supplies for the showers, consider bringing your own soap and toilet paper to the Cedar Pass Campground facilities.

 In the evenings, the facilities at the campgrounds ran out of toilet paper and soap.
 Luckily, I always had some in my handbag during the road trip.
 I would have been in a bind without these supplies.
-Consider packing a small roll of toilet paper and soap or hand sanitizer while you camp at the Cedar Pass Campground in Badlands National Park.
-Just in case you might need it!
+Consider packing a small roll of toilet paper and soap or hand sanitizer, just in case you might need it!

 Buddy’s Thoughts